 We Asked an Expert What Would Happen if Every Immigrant Left the UK

 If you’re an employed member of British society, you’ll probably have spent the past week starting a union or periodically complimenting your boss on their appearance.
-Because unbeknownst to anyone but the right-wing, UK Independence Party (UKIP), there are apparently 26 million European people currently fastening their pencil skirts and Windsor-knotting their ties, ready to Eurostar their way to your office, give you paper cuts with their resumes, and whip your job out from beneath your feet.
+Because unbeknownst to anyone but UKIP’s campaign managers, there are apparently 26 million European people currently fastening their pencil skirts and Windsor-knotting their ties, ready to Eurostar their way to your office, give you paper cuts with their CVs and whip your job out from beneath your feet.

-Nick Clegg, the leader of the Liberal Democrat Party, says the figures on UKIP’s European election billboards are bullshit; UKIP boss Nigel Farage says they’re a “hard-hitting reflection of reality."
+Nick Clegg says the figures on UKIP’s European election billboards are bullshit; Nigel Farage says they’re a “hard-hitting reflection of reality”.
 Either way, they’re a pretty good indication of the anti-immigration sentiment being stirred up by right-wing British media and politicians.
-The exact same sentiment, in fact, that prompted “John” (not his real name) to set up a Facebook page calling for all first, second and third generation immigrants to ditch work on Saint George’s Day last Wednesday just to demonstrate how crucial migrant labor is to Britain’s economy.
+The exact same sentiment, in fact, that prompted “John” (not his real name) to set up a Facebook page calling for all first, second and third generation immigrants to ditch work on St George’s Day last Wednesday, just to demonstrate how crucial migrant labour is to Britain’s economy.

 Around 800 people clicked “attending” on John’s event.
-Considering there are roughly 7 million foreign-born British residents, it didn't attract the attention he might have hoped for.
-However, the idea did make me wonder what might happen to the UK if all of its foreign friends jumped ship for places that don't introduce vans designed to make you feel unwelcome, or send border agents onto public transportation to racially profile passengers.
+Considering there are roughly seven million foreign-born British residents, things clearly didn’t quite go to plan.
+However, the idea did make me wonder what might happen to the UK if all of its foreign friends jumped ship for places that don't introduce vans designed to make you feel unwelcome, or send border agents onto public transport to racially profile passengers.

 To find out, I spoke to Tim Finch, associate director of migration at London’s Institute of Public Policy Research (IPPR).

-VICE: So, what do you think would happen if every immigrant currently in the UK upped and left tomorrow?
+VICE: Hi Tim.
+So, what do you think would happen if every immigrant currently in the UK upped and left tomorrow?

 Tim Finch: Well, the country would fall apart, quite frankly.
 There has been quite high migration to the UK, particularly in recent years.
 So if we were to say all migrants were to leave Britain tomorrow and stop working, there’d be large gaps in the workforce, particularly in certain industries.
 At the moment, the UK economy needs migrant workers in all sorts of sectors, so for them to leave overnight would be frankly disastrous.
 It’s a hypothetical situation.
 Thank goodness it will never happen.

-What would happen to those industries that rely on migrant labor?
+What would happen to those industries that rely on migrant labour?

 Which other industries would it have an immediate effect on?

 Construction would suffer very badly.
-The hospitality industry—within places like London, in particular—is also heavily dependent on migrant labor.
+The hospitality industry – within places like London, in particular – is also heavily dependent on migrant labour.
 Anybody who knows London at all knows that the city has masses and masses of coffee shops, and you could count on one hand the number of times you’re served a coffee in London by somebody who doesn’t appear to be a migrant.
 So the Costas and Caffè Neros and all those sorts of places would go bust overnight.

 What about big business and the financial sector?

-Well, large numbers of people within the City of London are long-term migrants to the UK, attracted to the City of London because it’s the center for that type of business—or they’re people who have been transferred by their firms.
+Well, large numbers of people within the City of London are long-term migrants to the UK, attracted to the City of London because it’s the centre for that type of business – or they’re people who have been transferred by their firms.
 So that would have very negative consequences for one of our biggest industries.

 Could the City of London still survive without immigrants?

 A key part of an international financial system is that money and trade is moving around the world at increasingly high speeds.
 You couldn’t be part of that system and cut yourself off from the fact that people will move around and be in different places as well.
-I mean, apart from the instant effect it would have on institutions—losing the people they need in order to carry on doing what they—you’d simply find yourself in a scenario where pretty much every financial institution would just relocate.
+I mean, apart from the instant effect it would have on institutions – losing the people they need in order to carry on doing what they do – you’d simply find yourself in a scenario where pretty much every financial institution would just relocate.
 They wouldn’t stay.
-London as a financial center would essentially just cease to exist.
+London as a financial centre would essentially just cease to exist.

-And what about the National Health Service?
+And what about the NHS?
 Would we all end up having to consult Yahoo Answers every time we had a cold or a head wound?

 We'd presumably lose a lot of specialists.

-The [far-right British Nationalist Party] was a tiny rogue element that had a little moment in the sun, winning a few council seats, before imploding completely.
+The BNP were a tiny rogue element that had a little moment in the sun, winning a few council seats, before imploding completely.
 The other populist right-wing party in the UK is UKIP, but as crazy as UKIP can be, they’re not this crazy.

 On that note, what kind of effect would it have on political parties during elections if there weren't any migrants casting votes?